ThembisileNGQ/Akkatecture/README.md

 * **Distributed:** Backed by akka.net's persistent actors, cqrs and event sourcing is easy to build out with Akkatecture.
 * **Message based:** For high levels of message throughput and processing Akkatecture [does not ask, it tells](http://bartoszsypytkowski.com/dont-ask-tell-2/).
-* **Event sourced** By design, aggregate roots derive their state by replaying persisted events.
+* **Event sourced:** By design, aggregate roots derive their state by replaying persisted events.
-* **Highly scalable** Actors with their thread safe and distributed nature gives us this plus point.
+* **Highly scalable:** Actors with their thread safe and distributed nature gives us this plus point.
-* **Configurable** Through akka.net's hocon configuration.
+* **Configurable:** Through akka.net's hocon configuration.

 ### Examples

+Akkatecture comes with a few examples on how to best use it:

 * **[Simple](https://github.com/Lutando/Akkatecture/tree/master/examples/simple):** A simple console based example that shows the most simple example of how to create an aggregate and issue commands to it.

+* **[Walkthrough](https://github.com/Lutando/Akkatecture/tree/master/examples/walkthrough):** Tutorial style sample based on the walkthrough in the Akkatecture documentation.
+The walkthrough proposes domain that should be modelled based on some business requirements.
+The walkthrough goes step by step covering all the primitives and features covered in Akkatecture to give you an understanding of the framework.
+The beginning of the walkthrough in the documentation can be found [here](https://akkatecture.net/docs/walkthrough-introduction).

 * **[Cluster](https://github.com/Lutando/Akkatecture/tree/master/examples/cluster):** A more involved sample that shows you how to do distributed aggregates using clustering.
 Read the [readme](https://github.com/Lutando/Akkatecture/tree/master/examples/cluster/README.md) for the sample for a good overview of the example.